sbrosinski/jenuecom/content/blog/just-ask.md

 I got the idea for that story because several people told me that I’m a good luck charm.
 They thought that good things happen to them when I’m standing nearby.
 Funny, right?

-Anywho, if you want to know something just ask.
+Anywho, if you have questions just ask.
 My e-mail address is on the landing page.
 I usually answer my messages.